 I think everyone has taken advantage of the COVID situation.
 The feedback we were getting form a lot of our suppliers was if you don’t like it, there are 15 people in line that will pay that price.
 It’s all driven by demand and now that demand is easing off it’s giving a lot more flexibility to negotiate.
 We have a handful of suppliers that worked with us throughout COVID and that we are going to continue to work at the forefront.
 They were smart enough to see that this was only a short term advantage.

-When do you see the situation leveling out?
+When do you see the situation normalizing?

 I can see it happening as soon as late August.
 Demand is going to drive the supply and supply is going to drive the price down.
 Lead times in our industry have gone down from 12 weeks to one week.
 That tells me that there’s lots of inventory and when demands starts to tip off we going to start seeing surplus at mills and suppliers and that’s when you’re going to start seeing a decrease in prices.
 From end of August through to October is when we’re going to see the sharpest decrease.